 The federal government handles the education system in Brazil with the Ministry of Education.
 While the standards are set nationwide, the municipalities of Brazil are responsible for carrying out the regulations.

-Brazil's education system is structure into a few different levels, roughly based on the age of the students.
+Brazil's education system is structured into a few different levels, roughly based on the age of the students.
 Preschool is available for children under six years of age, but attendance at preschool is optional.
 Elementary school is required for children ages six to fourteen, and is split into two sections: I and II.
 Elementary school covers the general education requirements, including Portuguese language, math, science, history and arts.
 The second half of elementary education in Brazil usually incorporates a second language, such as English or Spanish.

 Once students have finished their elementary education, they can continue to a school for secondary education.
 There students focus on the core curriculum, which includes science courses like Chemistry and Biology.
 Secondary school lasts around three years, and are only mandatory for students who move on to higher education.

 Higher education in Brazil is similar to many other countries, with undergraduate and graduate levels and about four years of coursework to complete a bachelor's degree.
 Professional degrees, such as engineering and medicine take longer, with five or six years of classes, and often requires an internship or fieldwork.

 - Brazil is the only Portuguese-speaking country in the Americas.